open-component-model/ocm/examples/lib/tour/docsrc/05-transporting-component-versions/README.md

 {{include}{../../05-transporting-component-versions/example.go}{verify-b}}
 ```

-Please be aware that the all resources in the target now are `localBlob`s,
+Please be aware that all resources in the target now are `localBlob`s,
 if the target is a CTF archive.
 If it is an OCI registry, all the OCI
 artifact resources will be uploaded as OCI artifacts into the target
 repository and the access specifications are adapted to type `ociArtifact`,
-but referring now to OCI artifacts in the target repository.
+but now referring to OCI artifacts in the target repository.